jamesdunay/MinimalTabBar/README.md

 # MinimalTabBar

-A new, and elegant, solution to the TabBar on iOS.
+An elegant revision to the TabBar on iOS.
 MinimalTabBar gets it's name by hiding once you have selected an item, leaving your `UIViewControllers` uncluttered.

 ![](http://i.imgur.com/of7jv2j.gif)